 \subsection{Dynamic Anatomical Feature Bank (DAFB)}

 As defined in our SCM, the confounder $C$ represents dataset-specific priors, such as the frequent co-occurrence of specific anatomical backgrounds and diagnostic answers.
-Since $C$ is latent and constantly evolving during training, we propose to explicitly model it using a \textbf{Dynamic Anatomical Feature Bank (DAFB)}.
+Since $C$ is latent and constantly evolving during training, we propose to explicitly model it using the \textbf{DAFB}.

 Let $\mathbf{B} \in \mathbb{R}^{K \times D}$ denote the feature bank, where $K$ is the bank size and $D$ is the feature dimension.
 The bank $\mathbf{B} = \{b_1, b_2, \dots, b_K\}$ stores global prototypes representing common visual patterns (i.e., potential confounders).
 Instead of using a static dictionary, we employ a \textbf{Momentum Update} mechanism to maintain the stability of $\mathbf{B}$, ensuring it captures the long-term distribution of the dataset rather than the noisy fluctuations of a single mini-batch.
-Specifically, at training iteration $t$, let $f_{v, \text{avg}}$ be the spatially pooled global average visual feature of the current batch.
-We update the bank prototypes $\mathbf{B}$ as follows:
+Specifically, at training iteration $t$, we update the specific prototypes in the bank using the region-level features from the current batch.
+Let $f_{v,k}^{(t)}$ denote the aggregated visual feature of the current batch associated with the $k$-th prototype.
+We update the individual prototype $b_k \in \mathbf{B}$ via a momentum mechanism:

-where $m \in [0, 1)$ is a momentum coefficient.
+where $m \in [0,1)$ is a momentum coefficient.
 A large $m$ (e.g., 0.99) ensures that the bank evolves smoothly, effectively filtering out instance-specific details and retaining only the robust, high-frequency anatomical priors (e.g., generic lung shapes or background artifacts) that constitute the confounder $C$.